-Addressing undernutrition in children under five years
+Addressing under nutrition in children under five years

-Undernutrition is associated with high rates of mortality and morbidity and is an underlying factor in almost one-third to half of all children under five years who die each year of preventable causes.
-Strong evidence exists on synergism between undernutrition and child mortality due to common childhood illnesses including diarrhoea, acute respiratory infections, malaria and measles.
-To
+Under nutrition is associated with high rates of mortality and morbidity and is an underlying factor in almost one-third to half of all children under five years who die each year of preventable causes.
+Many of these deaths are on account of severe malnutrition.
+Strong evidence exists on synergism between under nutrition and child mortality due to common childhood illnesses including diarrhea, acute respiratory infections, malaria and measles.
+To prevent deaths due to severe acute malnutrition (SAM), specialized treatment and prevention interventions are required.